orix-software/orix-software.github.io/docs/developer_manual/orixsdk_macros/initmainargs.md

 !!! warning "initmainargs calls XMAINARGS kernel routine.
 It will returns in argv a ptr with a malloc performs by the kernel.
 It means that it must be free after the use of the mainargs (if there is no others uses after)"

 Call [XMAINARGS](../../../kernel/primitives/xmainargs) function.

+!!! warning "Since cc65 last version (2024 release), XMAINARGS and XGETARGV did not need to declare anymore"